 There are such men who are recognized for wanting to be successful in the eyes of their kids, despite the distance.
 But for many long-distance dads, life is anything but glorious.
 Sometimes it seems you receive nothing but contempt from society at large.

 The one obstacle all non-custodial fathers must hurdle is access: seeing your children at any time and participating in the daily happenings of their lives.
 For many single dads, there’s nothing you wouldn’t give to have free access to your children.
 You must look at the men out there who do live with their children-but aren’t really involved in their lives—and just shake your head.
-The movie Mrs. Doubtfire helped to surface a lot of these complex, difficult emotions.
+The movie Mrs. Doubtfire and many other since have helped to surface a lot of these complex, difficult emotions.

 And your situation has only been made worse by the unfortunate legacy associated with single fathers.
 Those men who are irresponsible and inconsistent with their kids, who are bitter and unforgiving toward their ex-wives, and who deserve the term “Deadbeat Dad” have helped to create an atmosphere of distrust toward all single fathers.
 No matter how committed you may be to your children, you’d be wise to realize from the beginning that it’s going to take time to earn back the trust that other men have squandered, whether you’re dealing with judges, social workers, or ex-wives.